vcejaeli/preston/README.md

  https://in-info-web4.informatics.iupui.edu/~vcejaeli/n423/preston/

-use fname lname on sing up to see changes on about "our users"
+use fname lname on sign up to see changes on about "our users"

 ## idea